joemaddalone/joemaddalone/src/content/ollama/index.md

 <div class="ui ignored info message">

 The color of the house at 6353 Juan Tabo Blvd ... would depend on the specific property and its owners.
-There records that indicate the color of this particular house...
+There are no records to indicate the color of this particular house...

 </div>